Skip to Content

 • Exploring riverbanks may lead to unique discoveries.

-IV.
-Maryland and Virginia: Fossil Hunting Along the Chesapeake Bay
+Maryland and Virginia: Fossil Along the Chesapeake Bay

 • Along the shores of the Chesapeake Bay, Calvert Cliffs State Park in Maryland boasts a wealth of fossilized treasures, including shark teeth.